 - 3D surround (ambisonic) A- to B-format decoding (available Q1 2020)

 Many special functions are also available using custom output cables, including Blumlein format (dual bidirectional at 90º) for the 2D surround head and center channel or dual stereo pair mixing.
 Please inquire for details and specify function in order comments.

-> X-R capsule outputs are inverse polarity.
-For the mono XLR-3-M output amplifier, the capsule signal is round to pin 3 (negative polarity), with an impedance-balanced output on pin 2.
-Thus, capsule amplifier will yield positive polarity when connected to a balanced input amplifier via a standard XLR microphone cable.
-When used into an unbalanced input, pin 3 should be connected as the signal lead.
+X-R capsule outputs are inverse polarity.
+The mono XLR-3-M output amplifier is configured to supply a noninverted signal on pin 2, and the inverted capsule signal on pin 3.
+Thus, the X-Y capsule amplifier will yield positive polarity when connected to a balanced input amplifier via a standard XLR microphone cable.
+When a mono X-Y amplifier is used into an unbalanced input deivce, pin 2 should be connected as the signal lead.

-> The output pin configurations for XLR-5-M versions are as follows (inverted unless otherwise noted):
+The output pin configurations for XLR-5-M versions are as follows (inverted unless otherwise noted):

 |left-center-right (with center mixing)||left+center||left||right+center||right|

 |3D surround (ambisonic)||back left down||front left up||back right up||front right down|